carbon-language/carbon-lang/llvm/docs/LangRef.rst

 disabled -- even when emitting a ``.s`` file -- and thus must contain assembly syntax known to LLVM.

-LLVM also supports a few more substitions useful for writing inline assembly:
+LLVM also supports a few more substitutions useful for writing inline assembly:

 - ``${:uid}``: Expands to a decimal integer unique to this inline assembly blob.
   This substitution is useful when declaring a local label.
 Many standard